ThisIsntTheWay/rc_car_schenanigans/README.md

 # ****RC Car shenanigans****
-The purpose of this repo is to document various resources in reagrds to my private RC car project.
+The purpose of this repo is to document various ressources in regards to my private RC car project.

 ## Overview
 The project consists of modding a 1:10 RC car to be capable of having an FPV feed.